"A production that was as near perfection as one could ever ask" - Broadway World

 Audrey Chait is a director, writer, and producer specializing in opera and multi-disciplinary performance art.

-Recent directing credits include Bolcom's Dinner at Eight, and the Bach St. John Passion, both at Cincinnati College/Conservatory of Music, Scalia/Ginsburg with Opera North, The Magic Flute (Outreach Tour) at Kentucky Opera, La cenerentola at Opera Las Vegas, and L’elisir d’amore at Winter Opera St. Louis.
+Previous directing credits include Bolcom's Dinner at Eight, and the Bach St. John Passion, both at CCM, Scalia/Ginsburg with Opera North, The Magic Flute (Outreach Tour) at Kentucky Opera, and La cenerentola at Opera Las Vegas.
+Her production of L’elisir d’amore at Winter Opera St. Louis in 2018 was nominated for a St. Louis Theater Critics Circle Award.
 Ms. Chait’s assistant director credits include Santa Fe Opera, the Glimmerglass Festival, Carnegie Hall, Portland Opera, and Opera Colorado.

 In her prior career as a producer and stage manager, Ms. Chait specialized in large-scale site-specific theatrical projects, including several collaborations with On Site Opera: at Madame Tussaud’s Wax Museum, the Cotton Club, and the Fabbri Mansion.
 She also oversaw a multi-venue TEDx conference produced at the Metropolitan Museum of Art.
 As an administrator, she worked for two years at the Marcus Institute for Vocal Arts at the Juilliard School.